 How do I book a Chernobyl tour?

-Chernobyl tours from kiev can be booked online in advance of your arrival.
-If you are not in a rush you can do it through your accommodation or by seeking out a tour company in Kiev.
+Chernobyl tours from Kyiv can be booked online in advance of your arrival.
+If you are not in a rush you can do it through your accommodation or by seeking out a tour company in Kyiv.

 Booking online in advance will allow you to save money and chose days that suit your trip.
 This is ideal for those on a tight schedule.
 Aim to book at least 5 days in advance in order to get the best deal.